maruware/swagger2/README.md

 ## Limitations

 * currently only supports synchronous loading of full documents (via swagger.loadDocumentSync)
-* does not support validation of header fields
 * does not support validation of file attachments
 * does not support validation of mime-types
 * requires node v6.0 or above